-Strategic planning requires that we have a clear vision of our goals and plan and constantly assess and track our results.
-Assessing a success or failure may prove to be as important.
+Strategic planning requires a clear vision of our goals and plans and constantly assessing and tracking our results.
+Assessing a success may prove to be just as important as assessing a failure.
 If the committee's goal was to register twenty people to vote on Tuesday, but only ten got registered, ask why and how that can be adjusted going forward.
 Post-event is the perfect time to bring the entire committee together to share ideas.
 Feedback is a critical part of debriefing an event.
 Track your results.
 What worked?
 What didn't work?
 As a committee, try and come to a consensus on what can be done to improve.